Soft and tender Lemon Yogurt Cake with a crunchy crumb and a zesty lemon glaze. This easy cake comes together in minutes – no mixer needed.

 When I started recipe testing, I knew exactly what I wanted.
 This Lemon Yogurt Cake had to be soft and tender (no dry cake here please), it had to be undeniably lemony, and yogurt had to be a core ingredient.
 I also wanted to elevate my cake with a buttery lemon crumb.
 Yes please!

-I started with an oil based cake, similar to my popular Cinnamon Apple Cake.
 The first few attempts were lovely but the cake kept sinking in the middle.
 The cake was too light and soft to hold my crumb – and I realised that the baking soda was reacting with the lemon juice too early.